University Syllabus Policy

 Authority: Academic Affairs and Enrollment Management

 Date Enacted or Revised: Revised September 25, 2014; September 18, 2015; August 2016; May 2017; July 26, 2018; September 25, 2018; January 7, 2019; August 20, 2020; August 6, 2021; May 31, 2022; June 7, 2022; November 15, 2022; July 13, 2023

 Instructors must distribute a course syllabus for each class taught.
 Each syllabus must be posted electronically on Moodle by the first class day.
 Instructors should inform the students of their responsibility to access and use the syllabus.
-The syllabus should be given to the department head/dean by the tenth day of class and should be reviewed and updated each semester.
-The department head/dean should verify that syllabi requirements are met and maintain a file of all course syllabi for a five-year period.
+The syllabus should be given to the department head and dean by the tenth day of class and should be reviewed and updated each semester.
+The department head and dean should verify that syllabi requirements are met and maintain a file of all course syllabi for a five-year period.

 The syllabus should provide the following information: